tfgg/yournextmep/_candidates/eu2014/labour/claude-moraes.md

 person: claude-moraes
 region: london
 party: labour
-title: London - Labour Party - Claude Moraes
+title: Claude Moraes is running for MEP in London for the Labour Party
 incumbent: true
 ---